briandenicola/eShopOnAKS/docs/infrastructure.md

 ============
 * The eShop infrastructure is deployed to Azure using Terraform.
 * The build process is kicked off using the command: `task up` command which kick start terraform.
+* Afater the infrastructure is deployed, the `task creds` command is used to get the AKS credentials and the `task dns` command is display the data needed for the DNS record that needs to be created manually.
 * Terraform will generate a random name that is used as the foundation for all the resources created in Azure.
 The random name is generated using the `random_pet` and `random_integer` resources in Terraform.
 This value should be saved as it is used throughout the deployment.
-The example name `bonefish-62420` is used in the rest of the documents
+The example name `airedale-60249` is used in the rest of the documents
 * The infrastructure deploy can take up to 30 minutes to complete.
 * The infrastructure is deployed to a single Azure region (defaults to `westus3`) and consists of the following components:
 <p align="right">(<a href="#infrastructure">back to top</a>)</p>

+## Task Commands:
+* `task up`     - Initializes Terraform and then calls `task apply`, `task creds`, and `task dns`
+* `task apply`  - Applies the Terraform plan to create the Azure infrastructure
+* `task creds`  - Gets the credential file for the newly created AKS cluster
+* `task dns`    - Gets the IP Address of the Istio Gateway

 Resource Groups
 ============